WEBOTEE · DATA METHODOLOGY

 Daily full-catalog pass plus accelerated refresh on specific ASIN sets on request — contact your account manager to scope.

 We do not claim real-time.
-Webotee is a continuous daily crawl — we respect the platforms we monitor and operate within their rate limits.
+Webotee runs continuous daily data collection — we respect the platforms we monitor and operate within their rate limits.

 03